There are two types of risk factors for Breast Cancer:

 Being Overweight or Obese

-Being overweight or obese can increase your risk for breast cancer.
+Being overweight or obese can increase the risk of breast cancer.
 Your risk is increased if you have already gone through menopause.

 Radiation on the Chest